carisanc/Final-Project-Code-FIles/README.md

 | Path planning | raceline max curvature vs. centerline | 0.325 1/m vs. 0.483 1/m (confirms the minimum-curvature optimization is working) |
 | Pure pursuit (`pure_pursuit_node`) | real look-ahead sweep, mean lateral error | 0.226 m (k=0.2) → 0.238 m (k=0.4) → 0.267 m (k=0.6), monotonically increasing — matches the trend predicted by the synthetic `f1tenth_sim` simulation |

-Full numerical results, the additional error-vs-curvature/speed correlation analysis, and the discussion of what these results mean are in Sections 9 and 10 of `Final_Review_Report.docx`.
+Full numerical results, the additional error-vs-curvature/speed correlation analysis, and the discussion of what these results mean are in Sections 9 and 10 of `FinalReport_G3.pdf`.

 ---